Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Past work on distances and invariants of periodic point sets

+This section clarifies that all past descriptors of periodic crystals are either discontinuous under perturbations as in Fig.~\ref{fig:square_lattice_perturbations} or were not proved to be complete under rigid motion.
+Problem~\ref{pro:metric} was open for periodic sets for $n>2$.

-A traditional way to detect if periodic point sets are isometric is to find an isometry that makes them as close as possible.
+One can try comparing periodic point sets by finding an isometry of $\R^n$ that makes them as close as possible \cite{chisholm2005compack}.
 This approximate matching is much easier for finite sets.
-Hence it is very tempting to restrict any periodic point set to a large rectangular box \cite{lee2017quantifying} or a cube with identified opposite sides \cite{krishnapriyan2020topological} (a fixed 3D torus).
-Since many periodic structures have non-rectangular cells, differently located rectangular boxes contain non-isometric finite sets as in Fig.~\ref{fig:past_methods}~(left).
-Then extra justifications are needed to show that invariants of resulting finite sets remain invariants of the original periodic point sets.
+Hence it is very tempting to restrict any periodic point set to a large rectangular box or a cube with identified opposite sides (a fixed 3D torus).
+However, differently located boxes or balls of any fixed size can contain non-isometric finite sets as shown in Fig.~\ref{fig:past_methods}~(left) for the square lattice.
+Then extra justifications are needed to show that a comparison of periodic sets by their finite subsets does not depend on the choices of these finite subsets.